telerik/maui-docs/controls/tabview/styling.md

 In addition, TabView provides the listed below styling properties for modifying its elements - header, TabView items and content area.

 * `HeaderStyle`&mdash;Specifies the style of the entire header area (border, background color etc.);
+* `HeaderItemStyle` (`Style` with target type `TabViewHeaderItem`)&mdash;Specifies the style selector that chooses the style for the header items (font, text color etc.)
-* `HeaderItemStyle`&mdash;Specifies the style of the individual header items (font, text color etc.)
+* `HeaderItemStyleSelector`&mdash;Specifies the style of the individual header items (font, text color etc.).
+This property has a higher precedence than the `HeaderItemStyle` property.
 * `ContentStyle`&mdash;Specifies the style of the entire content area (borders, background color etc.);

 ## Header Styling